peterb91/w3-cucumber-tests/README.md

 - Use **@Then** only for assertions.
 Use it to describe the actual outcome, not an expected.
 DO NOT use "shall happen", but DO use "happened".
 A statement instead of an expectation.
 - Try to write reusable steps (make them parametrized)
 - Do not save the words, step definitions shall be descriptive and clear, but not technical sentences.
-- Do not use capital letters for the steps, since it will start anyways with Given, When or Then.
 - Add quote for exact button names e.g: `user clicks on "Login" button` -> the button text is exactly `Login`
 - When you have two values in connection use the same unit in the tests (e.g: do not set 1 minute timeout and execute 10000 millis algorithm, but: 2 minute timeout and 1 minute execution)
 - When testing result, you can be code specific: e.g: when a json response shall contain a "myMessage" filled with "xyz":, And I get the response with "xyz" message  -->, And I get the response with "myMessage" is "xyz".